wundergraph/cosmo/rfc/operation-cache-warmer.md

 ## Motivation

 GraphQL is a powerful tool to query data from a server.
 However, the flexibility of the query language comes with a cost.
 The cost is the complexity of the query and how expensive it is to normalize, plan and execute it.
 While execution performance is primarily a concern of the underlying subgraphs, the planning phase can be a unpredictable and significant latency contributor.
-The distributed operation cache aims to reduce this latency by pre-planning the most expensive and requested operations ahead to make it invisible to the user.
+The operation cache warmer aims to reduce this latency by pre-planning the most expensive and requested operations ahead to make it invisible to the user.

 # Proposal